 Some statements will be repeated later in the year to consolidate and embed their learning, using the knowledge in different contexts.

-Our Talk for Writing text this half term will be 'The Three Little Pigs'.
-During our talk for writing session we will learn to retell our story using actions and with the support of our class story map.
-Next, we will create a class version togther, changing some of the characters.
-Finally, we will create our own stories, drawing pictures and writing captions or short sentences.
+During our Talk for Writing sessions, we will be sequencing and using pictures to tell the story.
+We will learn to retell our story using actions and with the support of our class story map.
+Finally, we will create our own stories using our phonics to write sentences.

 We believe that parents and schools should work in partnership to provide children with the best possible chance to achieve their potential.
 We will be posting 'wow' moments on Tapestry to share some of their learning with you and we would encourage you to share their learning from home, on Tapestry, too.